 One of the benefits of BMI is that it provides some pretty accurate figures for when you're at the healthy end and when you should consider going on a diet.
 BMI measures are best for men and women aged 20 and over.

 BMI is divided into different groups that show which weight category you belong to.
 This BMI scale shows the BMI for adults over 18, but you should be aware that it is only indicative.
 For example, if you are heavily built, your BMI may be over 25 without being overweight.
+(Still, if your BMI is over 40 you will be more likely fall in the morbidly obese category than not.)

 What about my muscle mass and fat percentage?